ramar-work/ztable/README.md

-# zhasher
+# ztable

-zhasher is a library for handling hash tables in C.  It is intended as a drop-in two-file library that takes little work to setup and teardown, and even less work to integrate into a project of your own.
+ztable is a library for handling hash tables in C.  It is intended as a drop-in two-file library that takes little work to setup and teardown, and even less work to integrate into a project of your own.

 ## Installation

-To keep things simple, there will probably never be an official package for this.  zhasher will build on any Unix based platform with whatever compiler you choose.
+To keep things simple, there will probably never be an official package for this.  ztable will build on any Unix based platform with whatever compiler you choose.

-zhasher can be built with:
+ztable can be built with:
-	`gcc -Wall -Werror -std=c99 zhasher.c main.c`
+	`gcc -Wall -Werror -std=c99 ztable.c main.c

 ## Usage